1. Light and Radiation

 Spectral analysis: Colour glass filters (1/4)

-Photographers use colour glass filter for producing colour effects, or to avoid unwanted components of daylight such as ultraviolet which can cause excessive bluish cast in outdoor photography.
+Photographers use colour glass filters for producing colour effects, or to avoid unwanted components of daylight such as ultraviolet which can cause excessive bluish cast in outdoor photography.

 Spectral measurements with colour glass filters are also commonly done in the laboratory.
 The image below shows a filter wheel equipped with several filters.
 By rotating the wheel, each filter can be positioned to the path of rays which is at the bottom of the wheel.
 The image on the right shows the same filter wheel in a backlight photo.